-- In hostage situation, one expects the police’s presence to be very heavy and sharpshooters on the rooftop.
+- In a hostage situation, one expects the police’s presence to be very heavy and sharpshooters on the rooftop.
 In this movie, sharpshooters were missing – giving plenty of time for Ganesh to be standing uncovered, challenging the hospital MD and the police.

-- The decision to send one policeman through the ventilation to kill Ganesh – looks smart on paper but in the movie, one don’t understand why the policeman aims the gun at Ganesh but takes a long to pull the trigger (eventually Ganesh was saved when a small girl saw the policeman and alerts Ganesh, duh!)
+- The decision to send one policeman through the ventilation to kill Ganesh – looks smart on paper but in the movie, one doesn’t understand why the policeman aims the gun at Ganesh but takes a long to pull the trigger (eventually Ganesh was saved when a small girl saw the policeman and alerts Ganesh, duh!)

 - Ganesh destroys all phones and mobile phones right at the beginning of the hostage situation (the discovery of a walkie talkie was just a coincidence) – then how he expects to communicate with the “outside world” on his demands?

 - At the beginning of the hostage situation, Ganesh places himself in the middle whilst being surrounded by the hostage.
 In a real sense, the hostage-taker would have placed the hostages on a place where he can see them but the hostage is not near enough to do something stupid

 - I did not see the hostage given food and drink during the ordeal (but let’s assume, this has been covered somewhere)